react-native-community/cli/docs/healthChecks.md

 # Health Check Plugins

-Plugins can be used to extend the health checks that `react-native doctor` runs.
+Plugins can be used to extend the health checks that `npx react-native doctor` runs.
 This can be used to add additional checks for out of tree platforms, or other checks that are specific to a community module.

 See [`Plugins`](./plugins.md) for information about how plugins work.